Dale-X-Lee/dale-x-lee.github.io/_posts/2024-03-17-Odd-dimensional-Approach-to-Hamiltonian-Phase-Flow.md

+---
+layout: post
-# "Odd-dimensional" Approach to Hamiltonian Phase Flow
+title: \"Odd-dimensional\" Approach to Hamiltonian Phase Flow

-## Abstract
+date: 2024-03-17 00:53:16

-This is a short note on the chapter 9 in the book *Mathematical Methods of Classical Mechanics* by Arnold.
+description: This is a short note on the chapter 9 in the book <i>Mathematical Methods of Classical Mechanics</i> by Arnold.
+tags:
+categories: sample-posts
 ---

 Let $M$ be a manifold.
 Then on its cotangent bundle $T^*M$ there is a canonical 1-form $\eta \in \Omega^{1}(T^*M)$, defined by